kanmyng/DevOps-Project/01.Essential-Linux-Commands/README.md

 tail command syntax: `tail [Option] filename.txt`
 ![tail command](./img/21.png)

 ## vi.
-Nano & vi- Simple text editor
+'Nano' & 'vi' - Simple text editor
-Two of the most widely used Linux text editors are Nano and vi, each with advantages and disadvantages of their own.
+Two of the most widely used Linux text editors are nano and vi, each with advantages and disadvantages of their own.
 Nano is incredibly user-friendly and basic.
 Nano is great for binners who just wants to open a text file, make a few quick changes, and close it, this is ideal.
 With its very clear screen and commands that can be executed on it for simple editing and navigation, Nano doesn't require any prior knowledge to begin using.
 On the other hand, vi is incredibly configurable and powerful.
 Power users discover that it becomes incredibly simple to use because it has so many power features and shortcuts.
 Thus, vi can be used to make intricate changes to a file.
-#### To execute nano command
+#### To execute 'nano' command
 nano command syntax: `filename.txt`
 ![nano command](./img/22.png)
 ![tail command1](./img/23.png)